borgbase/docs.borgbase.com/strategy.md

 # Practical Steps to a Comprehensive Backup Strategy – With Template

 ### Introduction
 Data is an essential part of your business and personal life.
 Unfortunately the data you need for your daily tasks is often taken as granted until lost.
 Having a structured backup strategy will not just save your precious family pictures, but also ensure business continuity.

-To get started, let's summarize some facts of life:

-- Most things we do require data.
-Be it working on a spreadsheet or on source code.
-- Data tends to be scattered around in different places.
-File servers, desktop folders, cloud services.
-- Cloud services are not a permanent solution.
-See Flickr and Tumblr for current examples.
-- Data that's not managed is lost eventually.
-- Working on a backup strategy is seen as burden, but should be seen as investment.

-If you agree with most of those statements, you are ready to have a backup strategy.
 This article has a list of practical steps and generic templates you can use to make this task as simple as possible.

 ## Goals
 After completing the steps in this article, you will have the following: